nkatsar/json-subclass/README.md

 Conversions between JSON and polymorphic Java Objects

-Code that is contained in StackOverflow question
+Code that is referred in StackOverflow question http://stackoverflow.com/questions/27426327/maintain-sub-type-information-while-serializing-java-objects-using-jackson-with